 Topics

-Fundamentally, all my research investigates the physics of the coastal ocean and its interactions with the atmosphere or humans, applying a combination of computational modeling, statistical analysis and fixed observational stations.
-In the past five years, my primary tool has been modeling and the topic areas have been (1) physics of coastal storm surge, (2) probabilistic assessment of coastal floods and climate change, and (3) mitigation or adaptation to coastal hazards, which has seen vigorous interest regionally after the strong impacts of Hurricane Sandy.
+In prior years at Stevens, three primary research areas were (1) physics of coastal storm surge, (2) probabilistic assessment of coastal floods and climate change, and (3) mitigation or adaptation to coastal hazards, which saw vigorous interest regionally after the strong impacts of Hurricane Sandy.

 movie

-In the topic area of physics of coastal storm surge, my contributions have shed light on its dependence on wind stress, wave radiation stress, coastal morphology, and estuary stratification and freshwater inputs.
+In the topic area of physics of coastal storm surge, out contributions have shed light on its dependence on wind stress, wave radiation stress, coastal morphology, and estuary stratification and freshwater inputs.
 I contributed a major improvement to the Stevens Institute’s coastal flood forecasting system by incorporating the effects of storm waves on wind stress.
 That paper also demonstrated the importance of two estuary processes that are often neglected by other forecast systems, a widely-cited finding (Orton et al., 2012).
-Another useful improvement is in progress – my recent post-doc Reza Marsooli and I studied air-sea-wave interactions by incorporating a new “rapid” wave model that includes more physical processes than other rapid wave models, including wave radiation stress and vegetation drag.
-This new coupled hydrodynamic-wave model has the potential to improve probabilistic forecasts and risk assessments that require ensembles of hundreds-to-thousands of simulations, due to its rapid speed relative to more widely-used models (Marsooli et al., 2016; Marsooli et al., 2017a; Marsooli et al., 2017b).
-Another area of great progress has been the study of interactions between coastal morphology, tides and storm surge.
-My published work has revealed how inlet width and depth (Orton et al., 2015c), and tide resonance and sea level rise (Kemp et al., 2017; Orton et al., 2015b), all interact and influence coastal flooding.
-This new process-knowledge, along with the model improvements described above, are guiding the development of novel concepts for mitigation of coastal hazards, discussed in the second and third topic areas below.
+Another area of great progress was the study of interactions between coastal morphology, tides and storm surge.
+Our published work revealed how inlet width and depth (Orton et al., 2015c), and tide resonance and sea level rise (Kemp et al., 2017; Orton et al., 2015b), all interact and influence coastal flooding.
+This new process knowledge, along with the model improvements described above, is guiding the development of novel concepts for mitigation of coastal hazards, discussed in the second and third topic areas below.

 figure02